Table of Contents

-Ancient Vring magic that happens to be pretty good for anybody who wants a fairly decent toolset without spending a lot of points on Knowledge to collect the set..
+Ancient Vring magic that happens to be pretty good for anybody who wants a fairly decent toolset without spending a lot of Allocation Points to collect the set..
 All-round and fairly safe to just learn all of these if you're in need of a simple but useful toolset.

 |Berkano||Reduces enemy's AGI by (Magic)/10 for a round.
 Also lets you stop something that's moving (or slow it down otherwise if it's too big/too fast) out of battle.||1||1|

 |Kenaz||Accuracy +10 buff for a round.
 Out of battle allows you to see in the dark and through smoke/fog.||1||1|

 |Laguz||Deals (Magic)*2 water damage with a (Magic + Spellcraft) accuracy check, flooding the area.
 Water can also be used to scry on people's dreams if you have one of their personal possessions (not just something simple; something IMPORTANT TO THEM) to sacrifice to it.||3||2|

 |Teiwaz||Pre-emptive buff that blocks an entire status effect causing move if it hits you.||2||3|

 |Inguz||Allows you to instantly charge up a charged move to a bit, or charge even moves that can't normally be charged, for 2.5x damage.||2||3|